 Our PCIT Therapy Staff & Locations

-We are currently the only treatment center in Manhattan with one of the very few clinicians nationwide who is being formally trained in PCIT-T. We have 3 formal PCIT rooms with 1-way mirrors, and offer PCIT-T at our Upper East Side office at 1160 5th Avenue / 97th Street.
+We are currently the only treatment center in Manhattan with one of the very few clinicians nationwide who is being formally trained in PCIT-T. We have 3 formal PCIT rooms with 1-way mirrors, and offer PCIT-T at our West Side office: 107 West 82nd St, LL Suite 101.
 Home-based services are also available for caregivers who would prefer to learn the skills in their home environment.
 Like our other services, we are out-of-network regarding payment for PCIT-T.

 Please download our PCIT-T flyer here: PCIT-T flyer v2